-If a cat the Council is empowered to seize and dispose of is assessed as being friendly and well cared for, every effort will be made to find the owner however, if this is not possible, within a 24 hour period the Council's local service provider may try to rehome the animal or alternatively euthanise it.
+If a cat the Council is empowered to seize and dispose of is assessed as being friendly and well cared for, every effort will be made to find the owner however, if this is not possible, within a 24-hour period the Council's local service provider may try to rehome the animal or alternatively euthanise it.

-Unlike dogs, lawfully seized cats are not provided a window of opportunity (e.g. 72 hours) to find owners and, to protect the lives of cats, it is in the best interest of the owner, to ensure that cats are microchipped and registered with the chip registration body, so that they can be returned home quickly and safely.
-Cat owners will be required to desex all new generations of cats born after 1 July 2018 and by the age of six months.
+Unlike dogs, lawfully seized cats are not provided a window of opportunity (e.g. 72 hours) to find owners and, to protect the lives of cats, it is in the best interest of the owner, to ensure that cats are microchipped and recorded in Dogs and Cats Online, so that they can be returned home quickly and safely.
+Cat owners are required to desex all cats born after 1 July 2018 and by the age of six months.
 Owners will not be required to desex cats born before 1 July 2018, though the desexing of all cats is highly recommended and encouraged.